bubiji/docs.kazuo.ai/docs/terms.md

 Fees
 When a price adjustment occurs, the new fee will be incurred on your next subscription cycle.

-KaZuo.AI Annual Service
+Sens Annual Service
-We currently offer standard service prices of $109 per year, $9.08 per month for "KaZuo.AI Annual" service, which may change during promotional periods.
+We currently offer standard service prices of $109 per year, $9.08 per month for "Sens Annual" service, which may change during promotional periods.

-KaZuo.AI Monthly Service
+Sens Monthly Service
-We currently offer standard service prices of $10.99 per month for "KaZuo.AI Monthly" service, which may change during promotional periods.
+We currently offer standard service prices of $10.99 per month for "Sens Monthly" service, which may change during promotional periods.

-About KaZuo.AI service's Word Count Limit
+About Sens service's Word Count Limit
-The 220,000-word limit provided by KaZuo.AI service is based on an analysis of English texts.
+The 220,000-word limit provided by Sens service is based on an analysis of English texts.
 The actual number of words you may use could vary when operating in languages other than English.

 Fair Use Policy
 While our services are designed to be used without restrictions, the term "unlimited" is defined within the bounds of reasonable use by an average user.
 Our aim is to provide a high-quality service experience for all users, hence we implement a fair use policy to prevent potential degradation of service quality due to excessive use by a minority of users.